RamonReilman/NLP_casusC/README.md

 | Input    | -i, --input   | Path(s) | -       | Yes       | One or more .tok files to use as source data. |
 | Output   | -o, --output  | Path    | -       | Yes       | Filename for the generated output .tok file.  |
 | Length   | -l, --length  | Int     | -       | Yes       | Total amount of tokens to generate.           |

+_Table 6: Commands for the N-gram function explained._

 Commands for the embed function